 Hourly wage

+v.
+Hourly wage: the hourly wage is equal to 12 x the salary, divided by 52 x the individual number of working hours.

 A la carte budget

 w.
-A la carte budget: an annual gross amount that the individual employee accumulates by means of 12 equal monthly instalments in the period from January to December that enables the employee to arrange their own bespoke terms of employment in keeping with their own personal situation.
+A la carte budget: an annual gross amount that the individual employee accumulates by means of 12 equal monthly instalments in the period from January to December and that enables the employee to arrange their own bespoke terms of employment in keeping with their own personal situation.

 VALUATION OF DAYS' AND HOURS' LEAVE

-Leave/Holiday
+Leave/holiday

 x.
 Leave/holiday: